We always had cats when I was growing up.

-Our parents never said, “No,” so my brother Gary and I just kept dragging those cats and kittens back home with us — from our grandparents’ farm, from outdoor flea markets and occasionally from some family friends who just happened to have a spare kitten.
+Our parents never said no, so my brother and I just kept dragging those cats and kittens back home with us — from our grandparents’ farm, from outdoor flea markets and occasionally from some family friends who just happened to have a spare kitten.

-Only when I got Christy, a sealpoint Siamese kitten, in junior high did I finally get to experience how loving a female cat could be.
+Only when I got Christy, a sealpoint Siamese kitten, in junior high school did I finally get to experience how loving a female cat could be.

-But Christy lost a front paw after being hit by a car, and spaying seemed like the right thing to do, especially since she’d already gone through one miserable heat.
+But Christy lost a front paw after being hit by a car, and spaying her seemed like the right thing to do, especially since she’d already gone through one miserable heat.

 A queen can go into heat as early as 6 months.
 What’s more, she is seasonally polyestrous and cycles in and out of heat during a good portion of the year starting in January or February and continuing into the fall.
-In warmer regions, the cycle starts in late December and ends sometime after the Summer Solstice.
+In warmer regions, the cycle starts in late December and ends sometime after the summer solstice.

-In fact, sometimes they transfer all that maternal feeling to their pet humans.
-Dawnie did that with me after she lost her only kitten and was spayed.
+In fact, sometimes they transfer all that maternal feeling to their humans.
+Dawnie, another cat, did that with me after she lost her only kitten and was spayed.